pferrel/solr-recommender/README.md

 ## TBD

-Happy path works, creating the two similarity matrixes for moving to Solr, but many other options are not yet supported or tested.
+Happy path works, creating the two HFS part file directories of text files for indexing by Solr, but many other options are not yet supported or tested.

-1. Solr output not implemented yet, will be a csv of fields, one for the item ID, one for the [B'B] contents, one for the [B'A] contents.
-Also the user history B and A matrices will be written as a docs with fields for item ID, action1 history and action2 history.
+1. Solr working but indexing not tested.
 2. not all options are accepted by the main driver nor are they forwarded to the sub jobs properly.
 These need to be checked.
 3. input log files are of default config in the resources so other formats need to be tested.
 4. the only test is to hand run and check by eye using the supplied the bash script, this should be a unit test with output verification.
+5. Only 2 actions are working at present.
+The --xRecommend option is needed with two types of actions.